-Funded by the Health Foundation, the Emergency Laparotomy Collaborative (ELC) was established in 2015 to use a quality improvement (QI) approach to tackle this.
-The Collaborative brings together 28 hospitals and 24 NHS trusts across three AHSN regions: Kent Surrey Sussex; Wessex; and West of England.
+Funded by the Health Foundation, the Emergency Laparotomy Collaborative (ELC) was established in 2015 using a quality improvement (QI) approach.
+The Collaborative brought together 28 hospitals and 24 NHS trusts across three AHSN regions: Kent Surrey Sussex; Wessex; and West of England.

 The ELC grew from the successful Emergency Laparotomy Pathway Quality Improvement Care bundle project (ELPQuiC) carried out three years prior to the launch of the Collaborative in four hospitals in the South of England.
 Over an eight-month period, crude 30-day mortality was reduced by 25% and P-POSSUM risk adjusted 30-day mortality by 42%.

 All six acute trusts in the West of England adopted this evidence-based practice as part of the collaborative pathway.

-If you are in the West of England and wish to get involved or to find out more about our Emergency Laparotomy work then please contact Kevin.
+If you are in the West of England and wish to get involved or to find out more about our Emergency Laparotomy or our Surgical Site Infection work, please contact Kevin.